Summary of Keynote at the Reuters Insurance AI and Innovative Tech

-For my presentation, I focused on robotic process automation (RPA), and specifically why many automation implementations fail to live up to expectations.
+For our presentation, we focused on robotic process automation (RPA), and specifically why many automation implementations fail to live up to expectations.

 Why focus on RPA?
 It is a technology full of possibility to help organizations improve their processes, but it’s not without its share of challenges.
 RPA has grown at an incredible pace over the past few years (Gartner estimates the RPA market will reach over $2B in 2021), but the complexity of scaling from pilots to broader enterprise implementations is often cited about the technology’s future prospects.

-My presentation focused on this topic.
-Titled “4 Mistakes That Are Ruining Your Automation Efforts (and how you can fix them)”, I walked through an example of utilizing RPA for a claims management process, and discussed four common mistakes I often see that limit the potential of to improve that process.
+The presentation focused on this topic.
+Titled “4 Mistakes That Are Ruining Your Automation Efforts (and how you can fix them)”, we walked through an example of utilizing RPA for a claims management process, and discussed four common mistakes we often see that limit the potential of to improve that process.